desertwolf7/NumericalDigitize/help/index_en.rst

 #.
 Convert coordinate values from one projection to another.
 #.
 Exchange coordinate values for X and Y.
 #.
 Add or remove parts of objects and/or rings for polygons.
 #.
-Add, edit, or delete anchor points.
+Add, edit, or delete vertices.

 Description of plugin interface
 ===============================